ScottArbeit/Grace/README.md

 - **file-level undo** for as far back as your repository allows,
 - **very fast** `grace checkpoint`, `grace commit`, and `grace promote` commands, and,
-- a **Version History view** that will let you to flip through your versions, helping you remember what you were thinking, and enabling easy, instant restoration of any of your past changes.
+- a **Version History view** that will let you to flip through your versions, helping you get remember where you were when you get interrupted, and enabling easy, instant restoration of any of your past changes.

 ![](https://gracevcsdevelopment.blob.core.windows.net/static/Green.svg)